h3xar0n/my_security_plus/README.md

 * Type I
 * Type II
 * Application cells/containers
+  - An application container isolates applications from the host operating system.
+  - Could be used to run a legacy application that may have vulnerabilities to prevent it from affecting the host and thus the rest of the network.
 #### VM sprawl avoidance
 #### VM escape protection
 #### Cloud storage